 Coinsource, one operator which has installed around 200 machines in various US states, finally received its BitLicense from New York regulators at the start of November.

 Planning a presence in all 50 states, the company is one of several laying the foundations for a future surge in consumer-level interest.

 “This expansion is not only a step in the right direction for mainstream adoption, but should also be seen as a case study for other companies to make every effort to remain compliant with current regulations,” LeapRate quoted Coinsource general counsel Arnold Spencer as saying Wednesday.

-What do you think about the ECB’s statements on blockchain technology?
+What do you think about Bitcoin ATMs in Germany and further afield?
 Let us know in the comments below!